geotools/geotools/docs/user/library/coverage/index.rst

 * Bridging between Java Advanced Imaging, JAI Image IO and Java Image facilities and the geospatial idea of a GridCoverage
 * Recognising additional formats available on the CLASSPATH using **GridFormatFinder**

-The module supports the use of coverage information (ie raster) from a range of sources.
+The module supports the use of coverage information (i.e. raster) from a range of sources.

 **Tutorial**